 - I read from the text of 1857 Supreme Court Dred Scott decision that ruled that slaves were property and were “so far inferior, that they had no rights which the white man was bound to respect.”

-- A group of 4 nude Black men.
+- A group of 4 nude Black male performers.
 The men were guarded and controlled two live German Shepherd dogs and their handlers.
 The dogs frequently and loudly barked at the group of men throughout the performance.
 The barking made it difficult to hear the reading.

 - The audience was part of the performance.
 They were corralled into a line and asked to go into a “voting booth” one at a time and respond to questions within the booth.
 To get to the booth, they had to pass through the line of Black men.